 WHAT ARE THE RISKS OF USING TEA TREE OIL FOR LICE?

-Tea tree oil can be used to aid in lice treatment and can be used as an effective preventative, but this is not without some risk.
-When you call LiceDoctors, the treatment your technician will perform on you is all natural and safe for everyone – even babies and breastfeeding women!
-We can get rid of your lice problem today safely and naturally.
+Tea tree oil can not kill lice.
+It can be used to aid in lice treatment and can be used as an effective preventative, but this is not without some risk.
+When you call LiceDoctors, the treatment your technician will perform on you is all-natural and safe for everyone – even babies and breastfeeding women!
+We can get rid of your itching today safely and naturally.
 Call us at 800-224-2537 to find out why families have been trusting us for more than 20 years to treat more than 600,000 cases of head lice successfully.
 Technicians are available 365 days and nights a year – this includes weekends and holidays!
+Book an appointment today.